12 DAYS OF GIVEAWAYS: Win a Vancouver Hotel Stay + Christmas Market Passes

 4. Join the 604 Now Newsletter here.
 Drop a comment below letting us know once you have.
 (1 entry)

-Two lucky winners will be drawn at random and contacted through the platform(s) they used to enter.
+One lucky winner will be drawn at random and contacted through the platform(s) they used to enter.
 Good luck!

 Check out more prizes up for grabs in our annual 12 Days of Giveaways.